-Stress, environmental pollutants and hormone-disrupting chemicals in our environment also induce these hormone changes, as does excess stress.
+Stress, environmental pollutants and hormone-disrupting chemicals in our environment also induce these hormone changes.

-Constipation keeps your body from releasing estrogen from the body and alcohol can inhibit your liver from processing estrogen — both of which lead to estrogen dominance.
+Constipation keeps your body from releasing estrogen from the body, and alcohol can inhibit your liver from processing estrogen — both of which may lead to estrogen dominance.

 And lack of exercise can also cause hormones to fall out of balance.
 Daily movement is necessary to keep your hormones in balance.

-When healing PMS and cramps in my clinic, we focus on these 5 tools as a starting place to begin eliminating symptoms while we dig deeper for the individual’s root cause.
-After 2 cycles you should notice an improvement in your symptoms.
+When healing PMS and cramps in my clinic, we focus on these five tools as a starting place to begin eliminating symptoms while we dig deeper for the individual's root cause.
+After two cycles you should notice a difference in your symptoms.

 Natural Remedies for PMS & Cramps

 If you’re looking for some natural relief from PMS, you are in the right place!
 There are natural mood stabilizers to help combat PMS depression, natural remedies for menstrual cramps and more.
 Here are my go-to natural remedies when someone comes to me with PMS.

 Cramps are the worst!
 Getting pain relief is a priority.